mbaumer/us_hep_funding/docs/_states/WA.md

 [Back to top](#top)
 ## WA-05 -- Rep. Cathy McMorris Rodgers (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-05)
 ### Committees
-Cathy McMorris Rodgers is the #7 Democrat on the House Committee on Energy and Commerce
+Cathy McMorris Rodgers is the #7 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```